antoniogioiacom/wire/README.md

 if you don't specify the network interface at start the program asks you to select one, type for example `wlan0`. no other user interaction is required, unless you want to stop the script with `Ctrl+C`.

-the script checks the state of the interface and of the connection automatically, in case of any errors repeats the checks until connection is back. to ensure the connection is really working a ping is sent every 60 seconds (change the variable `interval` as you prefer), if ping is not successful wire checks again interface and connection until are successfully restored.
+the script checks the state of the interface and of the connection automatically, in case of any errors repeats the checks until connection is back. to ensure the connection is really working a DNS lookup is sent every 60 seconds (change the variable `interval` as you prefer), if it's not successful wire checks again interface and connection until are successfully restored.

-it is not possible to choose a network to connect manually yet, the srippt uses wpasupplicant config file networks to try a connection. you have to modify that file to add a network and then restart wire.
+wire attempts also to optimize the configuration of the interface and of wpasupplicant. it is not possible to choose a network to connect manually (yet), the script uses the networks included in the wpasupplicant config file to try a connection. you have to modify that file to add a network and then restart wire.

+the current version of wire works fine but is not 100% tested and some code will definitely change in next version.

 ### log